 Several real-time reports are generated with the help of automation in DevOps providing a stronger and realistic view of everything that is actually happening in a project.
 Some such useful reports generated by the users are Deployment Frequency, Change Fail Rates, MTTR – Mean Time to Recover and Lead time for changes.

-A complete automated infrastructure triggers a faster Turn Around Time (TAT) to the market, depletion of the communication barrier between the development, testing, and operations team, continuous integration, and delivery with a better monitoring.
+A complete automated infrastructure triggers a faster Turn Around Time (TAT) to the market, depletion of the communication barrier between the development, testing, and operations team, continuous integration, and delivery with better monitoring.

-This all reduces the risk factor of human error to a great extent, the overall cost of the process management get reduced and the team can now work with more focus towards improving the core business and final productivity.
+This all reduces the risk factor of human error to a great extent, the overall cost of the process management gets reduced and the team can now work with more focus towards improving the core business and final productivity.

 In the end, with the stead of achieving automation across all the flow process, automating workflows improve collaboration between development and operations team.
 It is a complete solution for a very high level of productivity that contributes to bringing multiple tools from various phases – together from different domains with a faster resolution.